deanjbrown/cm-online-reminder/README.md

 - **Receive desktop notifications when vehicle state changes (Offline / Online / Stopped / Driving / etc)**
 - **Create reminders for multiple vehicles**
 - **Create reminders for multiple organisations in the same application**
+- **Import / Export API Users via .csv file**
 - **Use your existing API User details to interact with the API**
 - **Cross platform (Available for Windows / Mac / Linux)**

 ## User Guide

-A user guide is currently being written and will be available shortly.
+A user guide is available.
+Please feel free to message me if you require the guide.

 ## Features in Development

-- **Import multiple API users using a template**
 - **Group Reminders by Org**

 ## Contact